 Overlook each others Faults: I would hope that whatever faults you each have, and bring with you into your marriage, that the other would by this time be aware of them and be ready to overlook them.

 For me it was easy.
 I honestly cannot recall any faults that Grandma June may have had but unfortunately I had and have a number of faults.
 Grandma June chose to overlook my faults and loved me all the same.
 I have heard that there are angels among us.
 At one time I suspected that Grandma June was an Angel but I am sure that angels would not marry mortals or be struck down by Alzheimer's.

-Disagreements and Arguments: Every couple will at some time have some disagreements, or arguments.
-If you were to ask Grandma June if we had such arguments or disagreements she would always tell you, "No, we did not."
+Disagreements: Every couple will at some time have some disagreements.
+If you were to ask Grandma June if we had such disagreements she would always tell you, "No, we did not."
 I have heard her answer that question many times over the years and she has always said "No" to whoever posed the question.
 She has said to me many times – “We really get along good don't we Stan?”
-While there have been very few such incidents over the years, unfortunately there have been some.
+While there have been very few such disagreements over the years, unfortunately there have been some.
 I know that they have always been my fault.
 While I know that truly in Grandma's mind there were none, I am sure that like God, Grandma June just forgave me and thereafter blotted them from her mind and wiped my slate clean.

 Speaking from my own experience, most such situations result from little things that have no real importance or meaning but are the result or foolish pride, selfishness and stubbornness.
 I would define “Foolish Pride” as that inner voice that tells us how wonderful we are and woe unto them who would dare to mess up that image.